GluuFederation/cloud-native-edition/helm/README.md

     255.255.255.255	broadcasthost
     ::1             localhost
     ```

+    ### microk8s
+    - Use microk8s configfile with a local installation of `kubectl` to access the VM-k8s.
+For example in Mac
+      `multipass exec microk8s-vm -- /snap/bin/microk8s.config > $HOME/.kube/config`
+    - For microk8s there are some services we need to enable.
+        - Enable Helm3    - `multipass exec microk8s-vm -- /snap/bin/microk8s.enable helm3`

+        - Enable storrage - `multipass exec microk8s-vm -- /snap/bin/microk8s.enable storage`

+        - Enable ingress  - `multipass exec microk8s-vm -- /snap/bin/microk8s.enable ingress`

+        - Enable DNS      - `multipass exec microk8s-vm -- /snap/bin/microk8s.enable dns`

+    - Get the IP of microk8s VM `multipass list` and include it in the `hosts` file.
+    - From here, things are all the same.
+      `helm install <release-name> .`

 **_NOTE_** Enabling support of `oxtrust API` and `oxtrust TEST_MODE`
  To enable `oxtrust API` support, user should set the variable `gluuOxtrustApiEnabled` in the persistence service to true.
   ```